-The Plan has received a determination letter from the Internal Revenue Service dated October 30, 2002, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
+The Plan has received a determination letter from the Internal Revenue Service dated September 18, 2013, stating that the Plan is qualified under Section 401(a) of the Internal Revenue Code (the "Code") and, therefore, the related trust is exempt from taxation.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The Plan Administrator has indicated that it will take the necessary steps, if any, to bring the Plan's operations into compliance with the Code.
-The current Plan document was submitted to the Internal Revenue Service on January 31, 2011 and an updated determination letter regarding the Plan's tax qualification was requested.
-As of the date of this report, the issuance of the updated determination letter is pending with the Internal Revenue Service.
+The determination letter from the Internal Revenue Service was requested on January 31, 2011.
+Subsequent to this request, the Plan Sponsor executed Amendment 2011-1 on December 16, 2011.
+Amendment 2011-1 amends the original Retirement Savings Plan Document by adding a subsection to include qualified non-elective contributions and amends provisions regarding the use of forfeitures to reduce employer contributions.
+The Plan Administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and therefore believes the Plan is qualified and the related trust is tax-exempt.

 Accounting principles generally accepted in the United States require Plan management to evaluate uncertain tax positions taken by the Plan.
 The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits to be sustained upon examination by the Internal Revenue Service.
-The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2012, there are no uncertain positions taken or expected to be taken.
+The Plan Administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2013, there are no uncertain positions taken or expected to be taken.
 The Plan has recognized no interest or penalties related to uncertain tax positions.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
 The Plan Administrator believes it is no longer subject to income tax examinations for years prior to 2010.